mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 The value of old feature usage data over 1 year rapidly diminshes, however as this data will be very small there is no plan to remove old data.

+####Tables
+This will create a new table to store feature usage with the following structure:

+* type VARCHAR(10) - Algorithm, Interface, Feature
+* name VARCHAR(80)- Identifying name, for algorithms this would be Algorithm and version
+* internal BOOL- true/false True if the interaction was not a direct response to user interaction (maps to alg.isChild()).
+* Mantid_version VARCHAR(4) - only the major and minor version (splitting on nightly versions will only complicate queries without particular benefit).
+* count INT - the number of usages, if the number passes the MAX the number will remain at MAX.

+The type column could potentially be normalised to a seperate table, but given the size of the table and data it is an unnecessary complication.
+The primary key of the table will be a compound key of (type,name,internal,mantid_version).

 ##To Existing Code

 ###API::FrameworkManager